 SEPTA Light Rail Transit Tour—Pre-Registration RequiredSEPTA Subway-Surface, Media, Sharon Hill & Norristown LinesOur group will depart from the lobby of the Philadelphia Marriott Downtown at 12:45pm.The approximate end-time will be 6:30pm with the last stop being Jefferson Station (Filbert & N. 11th St.)

-Unlike rapid transit, which is highly standardized in design and operating practices, light rail employs a full range of technologies.
+2017 DATES TO BE ANNOUNCED Unlike rapid transit, which is highly standardized in design and operating practices, light rail employs a full range of technologies.
 There are significant differences in LRV configuration and capabilities.
 Operating practices are spread over a wide spectrum.
 Thoughtful, expert service planning and applications engineering is essential.
 "Out of the box" solutions are inadequate.

 Developed for transportation professionals in planning, operations, civil engineering*, signaling and vehicle engineering as well as students at the undergraduate and graduate level, the Planning, Engineering and Operating Light Rail conference will offer a comprehensive review of the specialized technical and operational issues associated with light and interurban railways.
 It will also examine the relationship between transportation and economic development in a modern urban environment.